 3 Refreshing Drinks for Morning Weddings

 Morning weddings are a beautiful way to start your day.
 Having a breakfast reception opens up your celebration options to unique wedding dishes and drinks.
-Ten in the morning may be a little early for a cosmopolitan (or not, we won’t judge!) but it’s perfect for one of these refreshing morning drinks.
+Ten in the morning may be a little early for a cosmopolitan (or not, we don’t judge!) but it’s perfect for one of these refreshing morning drinks.

 Try these drink recipes:

-Lemon and Cucumber Water
+Lemon or Lime and Cucumber Water

 Water helps get your body going in the morning and offers a number of health benefits.
 A cool glass of ice water is especially nice on a hot sunny day – like a beach wedding – so why not add some flavor with this Lemon Cucumber water recipe.
 Glass containers filled with ice and healthy slices of lemon and cucumber also make for very pleasing décor.
 It’ll be a lovely gesture for your guests to receive a glass of this refreshing beverage right after an outdoor wedding where the temperature may be a little high.